 - Some of these projects received external funding from two cooperative research and development agreements (CRADAs) executed with HRA-Pharma, Paris France, under ongoing CRADAs.

-- Diana Blithe, PhD, Contraception and Reproductive Health Branch, NICHD, Bethesda, MD
+- Diana Blithe, PhD, Contraception Discovery and Development Branch, NICHD, Bethesda, MD

 - Richard Chang, MD, Diagnostic Radiology, NIH Clinical Center, Bethesda, MD